ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/gen4/hgss/guides/town_map/town-map.md

 Now we move to making this look alright in the game and into overlay 101.

 ## Part 2 - Overlay 101 - Red/Gray City Map Chunk, Flight Spots
 Overlay 101 has a table governing replacing the red town chunks with the gray town chunks when the town hasn't been visited, and another governing the orange selected overlay that appears when you select a town chunk or route chunk.
-The first table is at 0x10274 (0x021F79B4) of overlay 101, the amount of entries is the byte at 0x3124 (0x021EA864 - originally 0x1B), and has the format for each entry:
+The first table is at 0x10274 (0x021F79B4) of overlay 101, and has the format for each entry:
 ```c
 struct GearMapTownOverlay
 {